 About the pest

-Varroa destructor is an external parasitic mite that attacks European honey bees and the Asian honey bee (Apis cerana).
-This mite is thought to be one of the greatest threats to our honey and honey bee pollination plant industries.
+Varroa mite is an external parasitic mite that attacks European honey bees and the Asian honey bee (Apis cerana).
+Australian native bees are not affected by varroa mite.

 The mite attaches itself to the bee and feeds on them.
 It weakens them and kills colonies.
 European honey bees infested with varroa are likely to die within 3 to 4 years if left untreated.
 The mite also transmits honey bee viruses.

-Varroa destructor is a Category 2 Emergency Plant Pest (EPP) under Schedule 13 of the Emergency Plant Pest Response Deed (EPPRD).
-Internal and external mites of bees are listed as number 10 in the Top 42 National Priority Plant Pests.
+Varroa mite is a Category 2 Emergency Plant Pest (EPP) under Schedule 13 of the Emergency Plant Pest Response Deed (EPPRD).
+Internal and external mites of bees are listed as number 9 in the Top 42 National Priority Plant Pests.

 Resources